safe-route/CC-web-app-sandbox/README.md

 ## Running Web App

 Set up a python virtual environmet first with `python3 -m venv .venv` then `source .venv/bin/activate`.
 After that install requirements first with `pip install requirements.txt` then `flask run` command after cloning repository, go to specified port to see the web app.

+OR

+If you have docker installed `docker build <directory to project> -t <image-name>` and then after finished `docker run -it -p 5000:5000 safe-route-web:0.1`